In test-optional college admissions, your essays are more powerful than ever.

-We will polish your essays until we both feel satisfied and eager to put them out into the world.
+We will polish your essays until we both feel satisfied and eager to put them out into the world!

 If you’re a little behind that timeline, don’t panic!
-Every year, I help students get on track.
+Every year, I help students get back on track.

-And if you’re ahead in the process – say, you’ve already written a draft, or already submitted an early application – that’s awesome!
+And if you’re ahead in the process – like, you’ve already written a draft, or already submitted an early application – that’s awesome!
 I work with students at all stages of their application writing.